 Relationships don’t break down because of affairs.
 Relationships break down because of what is happening within the relationship itself.
 Affairs are the end result, not the precipitating factor.
 That doesn’t mean that the participants are aware of the breakdown and, even less, that they have openly communicated about it.
 However, when the relationship has already started to dismantle, at an underlying level, one or both people are vulnerable to being drawn into a relationship with another person.
 Not infrequently, having an affair is someone’s unconscious way of being able to move on from the relationship.
 It’s not a great way and it will carry the karma of betrayal.
 Honest communication, although painful and inevitably angry, is preferable.

 - Talk through difficult issues with your partner.
 Don’t let your partner become a stranger.
 Work issues out, even if some issues take years.
 However, don’t stay for a lifetime in relationships that don’t work.
 It’s the right balance between love, care, and loyalty to another and love, care, and loyalty to oneself.

 - Value your relationship.
 Make it a time priority.
 Many things that we feel encroach on our time are actually dispensable, either temporarily or permanently.
 If you have a very busy life, such as with small children or a demanding career or a combination of family and work, make an ongoing and uncompromising effort to have time for your partner.
 And in that time, really pay attention to him or her.
 Don’t be one of those women who spends large chunks of her life talking endlessly to girlfriends with no real benefit to anyone.
-Certainly, don’t be one of those blokes at the pub with his mates every night, although I am assuming that those blokes are not reading this book!
-A relatively brief, de-stressing whinge, a joke, an outing with friends, some time away from one’s partner, perhaps a holiday on one’s own or some deep conversations about the problems of human relationships with trusted people are all healthy outlets.
+Certainly, don’t be one of those blokes at the pub with his mates every night, although, I am assuming that those blokes are not reading this!
+A de-stressing whinge, a joke, an outing with friends, some time away from one’s partner, a holiday on one’s own or some deep conversations about the problems of human relationships with trusted people are all healthy outlets.